Skip to content

 }

-Here is the corresponding workflow diagram:
+Here is the workflow flow:

 Now that the tasks are abstracted into a sub-workflow, any changes to the sub-workflow will automatically apply to both forks.